msafi/opengash/README.md

 ---

 ## Try it
+You can try the live, barely working, service on [opengash.com](http://opengash.com).

-opengash is built with the MEAN stack (MongoDB, Express, AngularJS, Node.js).
+Or you can try it on your own machine. opengash is built with the MEAN stack (MongoDB, Express, AngularJS, Node.js).
 If you know how to run MEAN apps and wanna try this one:

 1. download it
 2. `cd` into `server`